jramaya/asset/README.md

 You will need a somewhat recent version of [Node](https://nodejs.org/en/) and a place to deploy static HTML under a custom domain (doesn't have to be top level).
 To get the full offline support with service workers you'll need HTTPS – [CloudFlare](cloudflare.com) works fine or you can use your own certificate.

-1) make a copy of [Expense Sheet](https://docs.google.com/spreadsheets/d/1Lz1_gHIgCKPKhJpFerq9PoNy-TIst7eLZ5plQi5Prv0/edit?usp=sharing) to your drive `File -> Make a copy...`
+1) make a copy of [Asset Sheet](https://docs.google.com/spreadsheets/d/1Lz1_gHIgCKPKhJpFerq9PoNy-TIst7eLZ5plQi5Prv0/edit?usp=sharing) to your drive `File -> Make a copy...`
 2) note the id of your new sheet (it's part of the URL)
 3) clone and build the app: